Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Set-AzVmssOsProfile.md

 ### -PublicKey
 Specifies the Secure Shell (SSH) public key object.
-You can use the Add-AzureRmVMSshPublicKey cmdlet to create the object.
+You can use the Add-AzVMSshPublicKey cmdlet to create the object.

 ```yaml
 Type: Microsoft.Azure.Management.Compute.Models.SshPublicKey[]